Black Hole

 First, stop and think about the most disturbing thing that you've ever done, or the most shameful experience you've endured.
 It could be something actually criminal, or just something very private, or a childhood transgression or humiliation.
 If possible, go for something you wouldn't talk about with anyone, ever, something that feels utterly unpublishable to you, something that makes you sweat just to think about it.

-Now, write for 30 minutes — or as long as you can stand it — about this topic.
+If you’re not already inhabiting this space in your work, try to sit down now, or soon, and write for 30 minutes — or as long as you can stand it — about this sort of topic.

-Feel free to shred, delete or burn the result as soon as you're finished.
+Feel free to shred, delete or burn the result as soon as you're finished, especially if it’s personal.

-Here's the useful part: Plant this secret — or something inspired by the secret — at the core of a character.
-Just as you never talk about your secret, your character's secret never needs to be revealed for you to use it as a kind of emotional thermonuclear reactor, a black hole around which your character’s galaxy whirls.
-This invisible, gnawing secret can be used a driving force, an engine of narrative, and could just possibly lie at the root of all your character's irrational behavior — all without ever being mentioned.
+But don’t forget it.
+You can use this kind of dangerous material, or something analagous or inspired by it — by placing it like a black hole at the gravitational center of a story or your a character.
+Just as you’ll never talk about your secret, this sort of narrative secret never needs to be revealed for you to use it as a kind of emotional thermonuclear reactor.
+A black hole is invisible to the naked eye and yet a galaxy whirls around it.
+It’s very invisibility makes it the most powerful engine of narrative imaginable (or unimahginable!).
+This secret may lie at the root of all your character's irrational behavior — or your entire story — all without ever being mentioned.